 - It’s thorough (25 points in the checklist)

-Coming up with a product name is a creative process and as with any type of creativity, there are many different ways to get to the end results.
+Creating a product name is, well, a creative process!
+And as with any type of creativity, there are many different ways to get to the end results.

-The following is a simple process that lets you pull those creative, naming ideas out of your head and onto the paper.
+The following is a simple product naming exercise that lets you pull those creative, product name ideas out of your head and onto the paper.
 I love to turn the writing process into something practical and easy to apply.

 To illustrate the process, let’s walk through a simple example.
 Say you’re a business providing IT and network services to businesses.
 You make sure that your client’s computers and networks are all running as they should, that they’re secure and that there are no bugs in the system.